HOME PAGE STRINGING ANTIQUE RACKETS HISTORY

 • Choose a slightly heavier racket

-A heavier frame generates more power and may have a larger sweet spot.
+A heavier frame generates more power.

 • Good stroke production